 Sometimes you have to make a decision based on what you know today – not what might be.

-Yes you can both work on the relationship and share a lot of honest communication between each other so it can work.
+Yes, you can both work on the relationship and share a lot of honest communication with each other so it can work.
 But when it doesn’t, sometimes more honest communication is needed so that the healing can begin sooner rather than later.

 The most important aspect of getting into any relationship is what version of you you bring into it.
 If you bring in that needy, desperate, longing-for-a-lover you, you end up putting a lot of pressure on the other person to fulfill your needs.